Julmarcas/web_crawler_monzo_interview/README.md

   - Total number of unique new links found: 3507
   - Elapsed time: 557.209639787674

-This is just a sample of all the tests carried out.
-The number of unique links remains relatively stable but the time can obviously vary depending on the response time, but there is a clear improvement in performance.
+This represents only a subset of the comprehensive tests conducted.
+While the count of unique links exhibits relative stability, the elapsed time naturally fluctuates based on response times.
+Notably, there is a discernible enhancement in overall performance.